VBS: Learn how to use this language to analyze malicious files

 Recommendations

-The first important tip to keep in mind is that most reputable companies do not ask for personal information or account details by e-mail.
-This includes your bank, insurance companies, and any company with which you do business.
-If you receive an e-mail asking for any kind of account information, delete it immediately and call the company to confirm that your account is secure.
+The first important tip to keep in mind is that most trustworthy companies don't ask for personal information or account details by email.
+This includes your bank, insurance companies and any company you do business with.
+If you receive an email asking for any kind of account information, delete it immediately and call the company to confirm that your account is safe.

-• Do not open attachments from these suspicious or strange e-mails, especially Word, Excel, PowerPoint or PDF attachments.
+• Don't open attachments from suspicious or strange emails, especially Word, Excel, PowerPoint or PDF attachments.

-• A useful phishing prevention tip is to always avoid clicking on links embedded in e-mails, because these may be loaded with malware.
+• A useful phishing prevention tip is to always avoid clicking on links embedded in emails, as these may be loaded with malware.

 • Another way to reduce your exposure to phishing messages is to use virus protection and anti-spam software.

-Finally, it is critical to use a password manager to manage credentials.
-It is recommended to have a password manager, since malicious attackers will try to use the discovered credentials across the web.
-One of the best features of password managers is automatic filling of login forms to minimize clicks.
+Finally, it is essential to use a password manager to manage credentials.
+It is recommended to have a password manager, since malicious attackers will try to use discovered credentials all over the web.
+One of the best features of password managers is the automatic filling in of login forms to minimize clicks.

 References

-1. Incoming file via honeypot and use of Open source tools.
+1. File received via honeypot and use of Open source tools.

 2. https://www.kaspersky.com.br/resource-center/preemptive-safety/phishing-prevention-tips